 If the process of testing a SOAP service or REST web service looks pretty complex for you, you are not alone.
-Many companies choose to outsource their API testing to an API management platform like DreamFactory.
-We provide Restful services to help you build IoT, mobile and web applications.
+Many companies outsource their API testing to an API management platform like DreamFactory.
+We provide Restful services to help you build IoT, mobile, and web applications.
 We also help you monitor and test APIs using little or no code.
 DreamFactory is available in the cloud or on-premise.
-We offer such powerful security options as Active Directory, OAuth2, Okta and more.
+We offer such powerful security options as Active Directory, OAuth2, Okta, and more.

-If you are seeking a solution to automatically generate customizable REST APIs and build secure SOAP services, contact DreamFactory today and receive a free trial.
+If you are seeking a solution to generate customizable REST APIs and build secure SOAP services automatically, contact DreamFactory today and receive a free trial.

 SOAP (Simple Object Access Protocol) and REST (Representational State Transfer) are two different web service communication protocols.
 SOAP is a protocol which was designed before REST and came into the picture.
 The main idea behind designing SOAP was to ensure that programs built on different platforms and programming languages could exchange data in an easy manner.
 REST, on the other hand, is a new approach to develop services over the web and not a protocol like SOAP.